Find answers to some of the most frequently asked questions about Discovery Education Studio.

 Can I print a board?

-Due to the digital nature of Studio boards which include video, audio, quiz questions, and other interactive pieces, printing a board does not provide the best experience.
-However, we do offer a print option from the three vertical dots in the upper right corner of any Studio project.
+Due to the digital nature of Studio boards, which include video, audio, quiz questions, and other interactive pieces, printing a board does not provide the best experience.
+However, we do offer a print option from the three vertical dot dropdown menu located in the top right of any Studio project.

 What file types can I upload to my Studio board?

 Uploads are limited to 124 MB.
 You can upload the following file types to your project: